The Careful Guide to Quitting

 It can be hard to recognize how we as individuals change over time, and this is especially true at work.

-But it’s often the case that leaving, and taking yourself out of an environment, has better odds on aligning your environment with whom you’ve become or how your skills have grown.
+But leaving and taking yourself out of an environment often has better odds of aligning your environment with who you’ve become or how your skills have grown.

-Quitting a job can introduce some uncertainty in your life, but it can also be transformational.
-Ultimately even if you end up deciding to stay how you go about the process can make you certain in your reasons for doing so.
+Quitting a job can introduce some uncertainty into your life, but it can also be transformational.
+Ultimately, even if you decide to stay, how you go about the process can make you sure of your reasons for doing so.

 1. As much as I hated the job, at least my job didn’t involve calling kids on the phone to fire them from their paper routes. ↩︎

 2. People seem to mess up at this stage.
-Once you settle on a course of action, it’s easy to assume you have done everyone’s homework.
+Once you settle on a course of action, assuming you have done everyone’s homework is easy.
 Recognize that you’ve done your side of the work, but quitting is fundamentally about handling a relationship.
 There are two parties here. ↩︎

-3. ”The Careful Pamphlet to Quitting” doesn’t have the same ring to it. ↩︎
+3. ”The Careful Pamphlet to Quitting” doesn’t have the same ring. ↩︎

-4. For those with imposter syndrome: be selfish at this step.
+4. Be selfish at this step if you have imposter syndrome.
 For everyone else, be normal. ↩︎

-5. Asking this question is important for later conversations with your boss. ↩︎
+5. This question is essential for later conversations with your boss. ↩︎